starius/ScPrime/cmd/spc/README.md

 pertaining to hosting. `spc help` will list all of the top level command groups that can be used.

-You can change the address of where siad is pointing using the `-a` flag.
-For example, `spc -a :9000 status` will display the status of the siad instance launched on the local machine with `siad -a :9000`.
+You can change the address of where spd is pointing using the `-a` flag.
+For example, `spc -a :9000 status` will display the status of the spd instance launched on the local machine with `spd -a :9000`.

 Common tasks
 ------------